zofe/rapyd-framework/README.md

 Now it's time to learn a bit more (composer, symfony, etc..).
-I'll try to rebuild it once again, using a better approach: namespaces, composer, some robust symfony2 component, some popular orm etc.
+I'll try to rebuild it once again, using a better approach: namespaces, composer, some robust symfony2 component, a popular orm, twig etc.

 Felice Ostuni